-Hills of Milk and Honey, LLC is a family farm located in Dripping Springs that offers camps, classes and tours, in addition to producing pastured eggs, an upcoming small vegetable CSA, and upcoming goat milk beauty products.
+Hills of Milk and Honey, LLC is a family farm located in Dripping Springs that offers summer camps, home school programs, school field trips, and group tours, in addition to producing pastured eggs, an upcoming small vegetable CSA, and upcoming goat milk beauty products.
 The farm focuses on regenerative agriculture practices and sustainability while inviting the community to take part in various events throughout the year.
 Summers on the farm are filled with children as the Hills of Milk and Honey team grows farmers through our summer camp program!

 We are offering the community the following opportunities for their children this summer.
 When participants attend camp on the farm, they take part in age-appropriate learning activities related to farming, gardening, team building, art and crafts, outdoor survival, water play, recreation, and more.
 Not only will participants be guaranteed to go home dirty each day, but so will you!

 Farmer for a Week - Preschool (age 3-4)

 Farmer for a Week - Elementary (age 5-12)

 Some of the camps above are half day and some are full day.
 The full day camps also offer before and after camp care options to extend the day for working families.
 In addition to the camps that Hills of Milk and Honey provides directly, we also host field trips here on the farm where other camps in the area have secured tours at Hills of Milk and Honey as part of their own camp offerings.
 Also, families schedule birthday parties and private group tours of the farm too.
 This means we are able to offer full-time and part-time positions during the summer months.